 You will be given a full briefing on the bike’s controls.

-We have eight ex–police Harleys, four fitted with pillion seats, also an 883 Harley Davidson Sportster for a smaller lighter ride.
+We have eight ex–police Harleys, four fitted with pillion seats, four at each centre, also an 883 Harley Davidson Sportster for a smaller lighter ride in the South Downs.

 Riders are welcome to bring a pillion.
 We will also take pillions on their own and will only put them on the back with an American Motorcycle Experience employee riding.
 Numbers are limited on each ride-out so please check for availability. (info@AmericanMotorcycleExperience.com)